BrunoArsioli/llama-optimus/README.md

 Trial 0 finished with value: 72.43 and parameters: {'batch': 32, 'flash_attn': 1, 'u_batch': 8, 'threads': 11, 'gpu_layers': 97}.
 Best is trial 0 with value: 72.43

-Meaning, if you run a llama-server with flags: --batchh-size 32 --flash-attn --ubatch-size 8 --threads 11 -ngl 97 ; you will get about 72.43 tokens/s in token generation.
+Meaning, if you run a llama-server with flags: --batch-size 32 --flash-attn --ubatch-size 8 --threads 11 -ngl 97 ; you will get about 72.43 tokens/s in token generation.

 What is a **repetition**, or `-r` ?